 As a fishing spot frequented each summer by Jim and Mary Joan’s family and friends, the lake is just one of the numerous recreational possibilities the lodge has to offer.

 Other favorites include relaxing on the back porch and exploring the property with the Cleary’s all-terrain vehicles.
 During the winter, Cleary tradition calls for the entire family to hit the neighboring slopes of Elks Mountain Ski Resort, one of the top-rated ski areas in the state.
 But no matter how much fun is had in the great outdoors, all agree that the best tradition of all is coming back home to Sugarloaf Lodge, where the sweetest family memories are made.
-Home Details:
+Log Home Details: Square footage: